Origami vs Custom SPFx Development

 • Prefer predictable cost and maintenance

-• Lack dedicated SharePoint development resources
+• Lack dedicated SharePoint developers

-• Operate in regulated or government environments
+• Operate in regulated environments

-Custom SPFx development is often chosen by organizations that:
+Custom SPFx is often chosen

-• Have experienced SharePoint developers
+• Have experienced developers

 • Require bespoke functionality